Sensationull/JES6T/README.md

 # JES6T

-Describe who the market for the product is and what benefit they get.
-One sentence only underneath the title.

-A repo that tests your ES6 knowledge
+A repo that guides you through ES6 changes

 This project was designed to test your knowledge of a variety of ES6 concepts you may or may not be familiar with.
 Included: